nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-tools/nuxeo-devcontainer.md

 Using our development container, the authentication for private registries of Maven, NPM and Docker against packages.nuxeo.com will be configured out of the box.
 It binds the container to your local Docker daemon to allow building and starting other containers from the development environment using the Docker in Docker pattern...

-Then, if you use Visual Studio Code as your IDE, you can directly open the project and you will be prompted to start the development environment as a devcontainer.
+Then, if you use Visual Studio Code as your IDE, you can directly open the project and you will be prompted to start the development environment as a development container.
 It allows you to open your project inside a container and take advantage of Visual Studio Code's full feature set, plugins, and so on, including an in-container pre-configured shell.

 For other IDEs, we recommend you to let the container’s shell (started with `./start-shell.sh` script) open to run the necessary Nuxeo CLI commands described hereafter, or any other tools command.